maitrai/e-commerce/readme.md

   - jQuery (for the frontend)
   - Stripe (payment gateway)

 This project resembles an ecommerce website with full features such as user authentication and authorization, session managing, search and payment features.
-Our team is: [person1], [person2], [person3], [person4] and [person5][df1]

 > The README is structured as a self-contained
 > book, where each chapter reveals details